Selecting an Instructor

 It is therefore important that you are comfortable with your instructor and his or her method of teaching.
 If a personality or schedule conflict arises, find someone else to teach you.
 A professional flight instructor will understand and accept your choice to fly with someone else.
 Remember, you are the one paying for the flight lessons.

-This page now includes a searchable database of flight instructors which will make it easier for you to get started on the road to flying.
+This page now includes a searchable database of flight schools which will make it easier for you to get started on the road to flying.